aalokaily/Searching_using_OT_index/README.md

 ```
 ----------------------------------------------------------- Running algorithms -----------------------------------------------------------

 The input for the tools is the converted fasta file.
-What patterns are searched for is described at ....
+What strings are searched for is described at ....

 Using the walk process: